 Instead of using sausage, you could substitute fresh meat, such as chicken or beef, to lower the amount of sodium.

 Sausage frittata can be made with beef, pork, or chicken sausage.
-Recent research shows that eating red meat doesn’t affect type 2 diabetes risk factors, but it does have more sodium and saturated fat than other meats.
+Recent research shows that eating red meat doesn’t affect type 2 diabetes risk factors, but it does have more saturated fat than other meats.

 While quiche may be loaded with salt and fat and may contain meats, like ham or sausages, that have a lot of carbohydrates, you can make a homemade version that omits the crust, meats, and cheese that contains a lot of fat.